gohugoio/hugo/content/concept.md

 ### About Hugo

+* Content is more or less the same, but I've cleaned up a lot of the language, and copy edited for consistency throughout.
+I've also added in some extra frills (e.g. resources that extoll and teach more about the benefits of SSGs on [/about-hugo/benefist](/about-hugo/benefits/)).
+* Release notes are now in the "News" section, although I'm still iffy on this decision.
+I can gladly move this back into "About" to give it a higher degree of discoverability in the menu.

 ### Getting Started

 * The [Quick Start][] has been completely updated for more consistent heading structure, etc. Also, **I may delete the "deployment" section of the Quick Start** since this a) adds unnecessary length, making the guide less "quick" and b) detracts from the new "hosting and deployment" section, which offers better advice, and c) is redundant with [Hosting on Github](https://hugodocsconcept.netlify.com/hosting-and-deployment/hosting-on-github/).
 For example, the Quick Start didn't mention that files already written to public are not necessarily erased at build time.
 This can cause problems with drafts.
 I think the other options&mdash;e.g. Arjen's Wercker tutorial&mdash;are more viable and represent better practices for newcomers to Hugo.
 If future versions of Hugo include baked-in deployment features, I think it's worth reconsidering adding the deployment step back to the Quick Start.